Postřelmůvek

 Postřelmůvek (Klein Heilendorf) is a municipality and village in Šumperk District in the Olomouc Region of the Czech Republic.
 It has about 300 inhabitants.

 Etymology

 The name is a diminutive form of Postřelmov, referring to the neighbouring municipality.
 Before 1918, the village was also called Malý Postřelmov ('little Postřelmov').

 Geography

 Postřelmůvek is located about 8 km southwest of Šumperk and 45 km northwest of Olomouc.
-It lies on the border between the Mohelnice Depression valley and Zábřeh Highlands.
+It lies on the border between the Mohelnice Depression and Zábřeh Highlands.
 The highest point is at 574 m above sea level.

 History

 The first written mention of Postřelmůvek is from 1361, when the village was owned by the Olomouc Chapter.
-After 1447, Postřelmůvek became a part of the Zábřeh estate.
+After 1447, Postřelmůvek became part of the Zábřeh estate.

 Transport

 There are no railways or major roads passing through the municipality.